-- You can see the status of the import in the View Service Status dialog box. - You can import multiple projects as one file using Primavera XML format. - ▶ You can update baseline when you import a project and its baselines from an XML file.
+- > You can see the status of the import in the View Service Status dialog box. - > You can import multiple projects as one file using Primavera XML format. - You can import a Primavera XML file from within a zip file.
+If the zip file contains multiple XML files, only the file with the same name as the zip will be imported.
+If the zip contains only one XML file, the name of the zip and XML file need not match. - You can update baseline when you import a project and its baselines from an XML file.
 When you select the Update Existing import action at the project level, matching baselines you import will be updated from the import file.
-Baselines you choose to import but which do not have a match in your database against the project you selected to update will be added to the project. - ▶ The Activity Owner field shows the P6 EPPM user who owns the activity.
+Baselines you choose to import but which do not have a match in your database against the project you selected to update will be added to the project. - The Activity Owner field shows the P6 EPPM user who owns the activity.
 If a Primavera XML file that includes the Activity Owner field is imported into a database, the Activity Owner data is imported only if the user already exists in the database. - Stored performance data can be imported as long as the start and finish dates of periods match between the import file and the financial period calendar assigned to the project for all financial periods with data stored at the activity or assignment level. - If the XML file was generated from a version earlier than release 20.4, when it is imported into release 20.4 or later rates for roles will be the same for all effective dates.
 If an XML file generated from release 20.4 or later is imported into a database with a version of 20.3 or earlier, only the rates which were effective at the time of export will be imported. - If the currency stored in the XML file matches a currency in your database, you can select whether to import financial data using the base currency in your database or the currency present in the XML file.
 If you chose to use the XML rate, financial data is converted as follows: